udkyo/chatgpt-code-review-gerrit-plugin/README.md

   they are created or updated.
 - `gptReviewCommitMessages`: The default value is false.
 When enabled by setting to true, this option also verifies if the commit message matches with the content of the review.
+- `gptFullFileReview`: Enabled by default.
+Activating this option sends both unchanged lines and changes to ChatGPT for review, offering additional context information.
+Deactivating it (set to false) results in only the changed lines being submitted for review.
 - `gptStreamOutput`: The default value is true.
 Whether the response is expected in stream output mode or not.
 - `maxReviewLines`: The default value is 1000.
 This sets a limit on the number of lines of code included in the review.
 - `enabledFileExtensions`: This limits the reviewed files to the given types.
 Default file extensions are ".py, .java,